soccerGB/MSIExperiment/Readme.md

         This was added to workaround the limitation that the existing Windows networking routing feature does NOT include the Linux iptable routing feature (rerouting all traffics with specifc dest IP from a NAT to a specific net interface) in the context of the NAT networking mode
-      - In the future, once we move to Mesos' Univeral Container Runtime, we might use CNI plug and use L2Bridge mode instead
-      - NAT might not be as performing as Transparent or L2Bridge networking modes

 ## How to run this test